0atman/trebetherick.net/content/haven.md

 <img width="50%" src="/lewis-oaten-and-mother-and-brian-at-kitts.hill.png" alt="30 Lewis Oaten and his mother Mary (Polly) Oaten outside the house where they both were born, Kitts Hill, St Kew, with his son Brian Oaten.PNG.pdf">

 - This photo could be Brian's Grandfather, John Oaten, travelling from Kitts Hill to Trebetherick sometime before 1932 on his pony and trap going down Dunder Hill and through Polzeath.
-The original Tin Tabernackle still in place at Chapel Corner before being re built in its present day poition so the roads steep and sharp corner could be improved.
+The original Tin Tabernackle still in place at Chapel Corner before being re built in its present day poition so the road's steep and sharp corner could be widened.

 <img width="50%" src="/Pre 1932- Dunder Hill, Polzeath.jpg" alt="Pre 1932- Dunder Hill, Polzeath.jpg">